0nix/ggj21/twine/ending1.md

 S.2: What for?

 S.1: I'm writing a memo to the boys in the box to increase their rate of first time approvals at least five percent.
-I'm getting tired of having to explain myself to Mielke's genital remorae.
+I'm getting tired of having to explain myself to Mielke's genital hangers-on.

 S.2: That's not something I wanted to picture in my mind.
 Thank you, Mister Bentham.
 We mustn't forget to get rid of the prisoners in 17J and 17N.

 S.1: It is my endless pleasure to give you wonderful images to think of at night, Mister Hobbes.
-And I was forgetting about those two.
+I was forgetting about those two.
 I guess I had yesterday's Neues lying on my desk.
 For a moment I thought I had hallucinated the celebration of our victory over the criminal element.

 S.2: Honestly, Mister Bentham, if Miss Lamarr did not bring you your three meals a day I think you'd starve to death.